SOUTHERN METHODIST UNIVERSITY

 alleged failures by SMU to comply with the requirements of FERPA.

 SMU offers an easy method for you to grant permission to your parents and others to access your on-line and manual education records.
-Through the Release of Education Records feature in the self-service component of Access.SMU, you can provide your consent for your parents or others to have access to some or all elements of your education records.
+Through the Release of Education Records feature in the self-service component of my.SMU, you can provide your consent for your parents or others to have access to some or all elements of your education records.

 For more information and instructions visit http://www.smu.edu/LegalDisclosures/FERPA/Releases/Student-Records-Release